borntofrappe/fullstack-d3/README.md

 ### Draw Data

-The visualization is drawn in a `<svg>` making up the wrapper and a group element `<g>` making up the bounds, exactly like previous project.
+The visualization is drawn in a `<svg>` making up the wrapper and a group element `<g>` making up the bounds, exactly like previous projects.

 The map itself is drawn with the path generator function, and at least three types of GeoJSON objects:

-- the object of type `'Sphere'` draws the outline of the planet
+- the object of type `'Sphere'` for the outline of the planet

   ```js
   bounds